mac1253/drupal-signage/README.md

 1. Luckily, instead of doing all that over again you can duplicate a display.
 In our instance West Campus.
 2. Click on Display tab you want to duplicate, then click the little arrow next to the View West Campus and click Duplicate West Campus.
 Save the view.
 3. Change the Display Name to East Campus
 4. In Filter Criteria section, change the Slide Building settings.
-Change the Select terms from vocabulary Building option to none.
+Change the Select terms from vocabulary Building option to Global.

 The Reason is because We dont have a complete list of buildings on each campus